msanchez-ayala/google_maps/README.md

 commute time.
 - There are some machine learning applications too such as combining more data sets such as weather and seeing how that affects ride times.
+- Set up bucket copying from GCS to speed up **download_storage.py.**
+- Ideally, I would set up a service to run all the ETL in the cloud so that the user doesn't need to download this docker image and run all the ETL themselves.
+I believe that might require some more resources (financially).